| |

 [anthropologist]

-Typically, dictionaries identify weak nouns by giving not only the plural but also the weak ending: "der Bauer (-n, -n) farmer, peasant."
-This first ending cited is that of the genitive case.
-With weak nouns the accusative and the dative are usually identical with the genitive - but not always.
+Typically, dictionaries identify weak nouns by giving not only the plural but also the weak ending: "der Junge (-n, -n) — boy."
+The first ending that is cited is that of the genitive case.
+With weak nouns the accusative and the dative are usually identical with the genitive — but not always.
 A few weak nouns add "-ns," for example:

 nom.